Rockets vs. Nuggets Player Props Betting Odds

 |3PM

+- Green has averaged three assists this season, 0.5 more than his prop bet on Wednesday.

-- His two made three-pointers average is 0.5 higher than his over/under on Friday.
+- He has knocked down 2.1 three-pointers per game, 0.4 less than his over/under on Wednesday.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.